WordPress Manager For WHMCS

 1. Log in to our client area and download the module. |

-3. Extract the package and upload its content into the main WHMCS directory.
-The content of the package to upload should look like this. |
+2. Extract the package in a safe location.
+The content of the package should look like this. |

 cPanel (WHM) Installation